Sanjeev Rajput: 2005–2006

 He won the 50m Free Rifle three-position and the 10m Air Rifle Champion of Champions events.
 He won a Team Gold in Commonwealth Shooting Championship, Melbourne in March 2005 in 50m Rifle 3 position event.
 He won the bronze medal in the Men's 50m Rifle Prone at the 2006 Commonwealth Games.
 He won a bronze medal in the 2006 Asian Games, Doha.
-He took part in 33rd National Games Guwahati from Services team and won 03 Gold and 01 Silver medal including individual Gold in 50m Rifle Prone and 3position event.
+He took part in 33rd National Games Guwahati from Services team and won 3 Gold and 1 Silver medal including individual Gold in 50m Rifle Prone and 3position event.

 2007–2008

-In year 2007, he won the Olympic berth by making a New National Record of 1170/1200 in ISSF World Cup Fort Benning, USA, by breaking his own record of 1165.
+In 2007, he won the Olympic berth by making a New National Record of 1170/1200 in ISSF World Cup Fort Benning, USA, by breaking his own record of 1165.
 He won a second place in Asian Shooting Championship, Kuwait in December 2007 in 50m Rifle 3rd position and a team Bronze in the same event and a team silver in 50m Rifle Prone.

 He contested in the men's 50 m rifle prone event at the 2008 Summer Olympics in Beijing, but failed to reach the finals.
 He also contests in the men's 50 m rifle three positions.